School meals for children around the world

 Background

 School meals encourage families to send their children to school.
 A lunch or snack provided at school reduces the expenses of vulnerable households by about 10 per cent.
-It also delays their daughters’ marriages, positively impacting education levels, health and gender equality.
+It also delays the marriage of girls, positively impacting educational attainment, health and gender equality.
+In humanitarian crises, school meals provide many children with their only meal of the day.